tsnellgrove/dark_castle3/doc/to_do.md

 - DONE: Can 'a' vs. 'an' be fixed?
 - DONE: more abreviations: 'g' = 'again', 'z' = 'wait'
 - DONE: enable 'take all'
+	- DONE: enable "take all", "drop all"
 - DONE: create 'jump' command with same response as Zork ('Whee!'
 I think?)
 - DONE: randomize description of Burt shown during 'inventory'
+	- DONE: randomize frequent responses (e.g. "in your spell book you see...")
+- DONE?: address 'I can't see a x_y' error
+	- IDEA: need a better way to error on 'x'_'y' != obj.name
+	- IDEA: maybe if '_' in noun, buff: "I don't see that"
+- DONE?: consider introducing str_to_obj_dict in Core
+	- IDEA: (enable ease of entrance.examine(gs) in startup() )

 Research: